Refusing a Breath Test in the Northern Territory

 What is a breath test?

-As with the other States and the ACT, police in the Northern Territory can stop any vehicle for a random breath test and test the driver (or rider).
-They can also perform a breath test on a driver, rider or other person who was involved in a crash on either a road, a road-related area or in a public place.
-They can do this if they believe the person may have been under the influence of alcohol when the crash occurred and it is not more than 4 hours since the crash.
+Police in the Northern Territory can stop any vehicle for a random breath test and test the driver or rider.
+They can also perform a breath test on a driver, rider or other person who was involved in an accident on a road, a road-related area or in a public place.
+They can do this if they believe the person may have been under the influence of alcohol when the crash occurred and it is not more than four hours since the crash.

 Further breath analyses